By Abdulafeez Olaitan

 Champion of under-5 mortality

-The World Health Organisation (WHO) reported that one in six children born in sub-Saharan African do not live to their 5th birthday, making the region the champion of under-5 mortality rate in the world.
+A September 2020 report by the World Health Organisation (WHO) affirmed that one in thirteen children born in sub-Saharan Africa do not live up to their 5th birthday, making the region the champion of under-5 mortality rate in the world.

 Child mortality is a morass which is at the focal point of gradual evolutionary and economic collapse.
 Hence, the immediate need for improved attention and reform.
 Child mortality needs to be kept in check, especially in delicate and hotspot regions such as Africa.

-It is not untrue to say that the negligence rendered to African children starts right from infancy and if luckily, they survive this critical period of childhood; follows right into youthhood and adulthood subsequently.
+It is not untrue to say that the negligence rendered to African children starts right from infancy and if luckily, these children survive this critical period of childhood; follows right into youthhood, and subsequently adulthood.

 To thrive in a fast-changing world, developing and strengthening the instincts, processes and resources which African children need to survive and adapt is of great importance.